We are the MM4A non-profit.

 Inclusion, fairness, opportunity.
 Markets determine these issues.
 We are international specialists in modern market platforms that unlock each person's economic potential in uncertain times.

 Ensuring people outside traditional employment have the best markets possible to sustainably develop their potential.

 This is no longer a peripheral issue.
 Pre-Covid, 36% of Americans relied on gig work.
 That could be 50% in 2021.
 Diverse attempts to slow this trend have had little impact.
 The most marginalized suffer the worst.

-Commercial labor markets connecting these breadwinners to work are inadequate, often exploitative.
+Commercial labor platforms connecting these breadwinners to work are inadequate, often exploitative.
 Our platforms deliver protections, control, interventions, data, stability, skills, and progression for anyone currently earning flexibly.

 What we do

 We develop infrastructure for economic activity outside of 9-to-5 employment.
 It matters: job holders will enter the labor market every few years.
 Gig workers can be in and out daily in search of their next block of work.
-Fully featured markets are vital.
+Supportive markets are vital.